-Place the Bed Movement Sensor (P140A) underneath the mattress on a firm bed base, in a position below the torso (as per fig. 2).
+Place the Bed Movement Sensor (P140A) underneath the mattress on a firm bed base, in a position below the torso.
 Connect the sensor into the Guardian monitor making sure that the sensor's yellow plug connects to the movement sensor plug (also marked with yellow as per figure 3).

 The Guardian is factory-set with this feature activated.
-It is pre-set for sending an alarm after detecting tonic/clonic movements lasting for longer than 15 seconds, at a rate of at least one movement every two seconds.
-To deactivate or alter these settings, please see page 17.
+It is pre-set for sending an alarm after detecting tonic/clonic movements lasting longer then 15 seconds at a rate of at least one movement every two seconds.
+To deactivate or alter these settings, please see page 16.

-Tap the mattress continuously and note that the # symbol appears and remains visible as you tap for the duration of the delay time - this is 15 seconds at the factory setting.
+Tap the mattress and note that the # symbol appears and remains visible for the duration of the delay time (this is 15 seconds at the factory setting).

-An alarm will occur if continuous movements exceed the rate and time settings.
+An alarm will occur if movements exceed the rate and time settings.
 Press RESET on the Guardian to reset the alarm at the pager.
-It is important to ensure that the Guardian resumes its ACTIVE mode once the alarm has been cancelled and the occupant has returned to the bed.
 (If the pager does not alarm, please see Appendix A (page 31) to verify that the pager has its radio signal linked to the Guardian correctly.)